Hoffmann-Hayman Coffee Company

 Open questions

-• Acquisition terms, date, and brand survival for the c.1964 Continental Coffee transition. § 1960s — Continental Coffee acquisition names the transition but the specific date, the deal terms (asset sale vs. stock acquisition), and which H&H brands survived under Continental are undocumented on this site.
+- Acquisition terms and brand survival for the 1962 Continental Coffee transition.
+The acquisition year is now confirmed (T. J. Menger 1987 obituary), but the deal terms (asset sale vs. stock acquisition) and which H&H brands survived under Continental are still undocumented on this site.
 Master Chef, Master Chef Instant, H and H Coffee, and Texas Girl all carry forward into the 1960 corporate roster; whether any of the four reached the post-1972 retail shelf under Continental branding is the open question.

-• Primary source confirmation needed for: 1914 Ft.
-Sam Houston order; 1960s Continental Coffee sale (currently sourced only from a 2017 GW Mitchell blog).
-(1917 Morrison acquisition now anchored by the 28 January 1917 Express announcement; Broncho specifically named in the announcement’s five-brand list.)
+- Primary source confirmation needed for: 1914 Ft.
+Sam Houston order.
+(1917 Morrison acquisition now anchored by the 28 January 1917 Express announcement; Broncho specifically named in the announcement’s five-brand list.
+1962 Continental of Chicago acquisition now anchored by HH-CLIP-1987-0002, the T. J. Menger feature article — no longer dependent on the 2017 GW Mitchell blog secondary source.)

 See also